 We’ve never really had to order or pack any special food for the baby, and he’s now almost 11 months old.
 For water, we pack a travel sippy cup, or tip our water glasses into the little guy’s mouth.

 Q7: Should I pack diapers and wipes, or buy them at my destination?

-Q8: So what else should I pack for travel?
+Q8: What else should I pack for baby travel?

 A8: There are long lists online of what to pack for travel with baby, but really there are only a few essentials: Diapers, wipes, clothes appropriate for the climate (and layers to keep baby warm on the plane), the transport and feeding items mentioned above, a travel crib, a front backpack carrier to schlepp the baby around, medication, and necessary travel documents.

-Q9: What are the necessary documents for travel with a baby?
+Q9: What are necessary documents for travel with baby?